chloealbright/DevHiveMind/Algorithms & Data Structures/Problem-solving Regimen.md

 - Delve into advanced algorithm patterns for solution.
 - Think about what patterns can be used for the problem which can be solved with many different patterns depending on the problem itself.
 - Keep in mind that one pattern may be more Optimal then the other.
-- Also think about Sorting algorithms, create helper functions for code modularity also naming convention.
+- Also think about [[All Sorts of Sorts | Sorting]] algorithms, create helper functions for code modularity also naming convention.